Multibit-Legacy/multibit-hd/mbhd-install/README.md

 * MultiBit can control the JVM that is downloaded
 * Potential for multi-OS support libraries allowing better integration (e.g. registry, icon decoration etc)

-### Cons
+#### Cons

 * Splash screen is JWrapper branded possibly requiring a fee to remove
 * OSX builds are troublesome (expert help may fix this)
 * Difficult to get build environment working smoothly (no Maven integration)
 * Lots of quirks in the XML configuration file to locate files (might be due to manual build)

-### How to build
+#### How to build

-There is a bit of one-off set up to do first:

-1. Ensure you include `mbhd-install/JRE-1.7` manually (it is git ignored)
-2. Ensure that the jwrapper JAR is the latest available one

-The usual native build process then becomes
+At the moment it is necessary to manually copy JRE-1.7 JREs into `mbhd-install/JRE-1.7` (it is git ignored).
+Later these JREs will be automatically downloaded over HTTPS from the main site.

+Once the JREs are in place, the build command is

 ```
-java -Xmx512m -jar jwrapper-000something.jar ../multibit-hd/mbhd-jwrapper.xml
+mvn -Dinstaller=true clean install
 ```

-5. Wait while JREs are updated and compressed
-6. Final artifacts are placed in `jwrapper/build` directory for all major platforms
+The first time this process is run it will take ages (typically 20mins) as pack200 compresses large artifacts.
+Subsequent builds are a lot faster.

+The final installers are available in `mbhd-install/target` for subsequent upload to the main site.

 ## Graveyard

+### IzPack with JSmooth

+This is the installer solution in place for MultiBit Classic.
+It works, but has a few problems:

+#### Pros

+* Proven solution across Windows, OSX and Linux
+* Allows one-off registration script
+* Works well with ProGuard and code signing

+#### Cons

+* Very complex scripts
+* Doesn't appear to be actively maintained
+* Requires JSmooth to build the executable
+* Uninstall is not guaranteed
+* Missing JRE causes the horrible Oracle JRE installation process to trigger

+With a heavy heart, we have to say goodbye to IzPack/JSmooth for MultiBit HD.
+It served us well and we thank the original developers for their efforts.

-These installers never even made it to a code spike.
+The following installers never even made it to a code spike.

-## JavaFX Maven plugin
+### JavaFX Maven plugin

 The ZenJava people have created a Maven plugin for wrapping the JavaFX packager.

-### Pros
+#### Pros

 * Very easy configuration within Maven
-*

-### Cons
+#### Cons

 * Targets JavaFX applications rather than Swing
 * No support for auto-update